clementejb-jibe/SimpleLoginSystem/README.md

 A simple login system in Java.
-Good for learning.
+Good for beginners.